xomda/xomda.github.io/docs/getting-started/the-object-model.md

 Attribute;name;identifier;type;size;scale;enumRef;entityRef;dependency;multiValued;required;description
 "/>

+It's also possible to "hard-code" the package, so that you have complete control over the interface that matches the schema object.
+This can be achieved by specifying a fully qualified class name in the object model's schema.

+The following example is the exact same schema as the one above, only with fully qualified interfaces:

+<CsvTable data="
+org.xomda.model.Package;name;packageName;;;;;;;;;description
+org.xomda.model.Enum;name;identifier;;;;;;;;;description
+org.xomda.model.Value;name;;;;;;;;;;description
+org.xomda.model.Entity;name;identifier;parent;type;;dependency;transient;;;;description
+org.xomda.model.Attribute;name;identifier;type;size;scale;enumRef;entityRef;dependency;multiValued;required;description
+"/>

 ### How the schema is parsed

 First, the CSV parser will try to match a corresponding Java interface, which matches the name of the current object.
 The name of object the is defined in the first column; for the default embedded XOMDA model, this would then be _Package_, _Enum_, _Entity_ and _Attribute_.
-The packagename of the Object is can be specified in the settings, and defaults standard to `org.xomda.model`.
+The packagename of the object is can be specified in the settings, and defaults standard to `org.xomda.model`.
+You can specify multiple package names where to search for the matching interfaces.

-Another way of specifying the package, is to just provide a fully qualified classname for the object.
+Another way of specifying the package, is to just provide a fully qualified classname for the object, as illustrated above.

 Next, when a corresponding Java interface is found, the parser will try to figure out the type of each property that is defined in the schema.
 This is done by looking for getters with a corresponding name and look at their return type.

 ### Linking models together

-An Attribute should know it's attached to an Entity, or a Value to an Enum.
-This is done by providing a collection on the parent, and a back-reference on the child.
+An Attribute should know it's attached to an Entity and a Value should know it's attached to an Enum.
+XOMDA comes with a plugin (XOMDAReverseEntity) which will enable this behavior.
+The plugin will look for a specific collection on the parent and a back-reference to the parent on the child.

-For example: The Entity Java interface has a getter called `Collection<Attribute> getAttributeList()`, while Attribute has a getter called `Entity getEntity()`.
+For example: The Java interface for Entity has a getter called `Collection<Attribute> getAttributeList()`, while Attribute has a getter called `Entity getEntity()`.
 This ties the both together, such that the parser knows that it should add Attributes to the previously defined Entity.

 So when defining your own model, keep this principle in mind if you want to create parent / child relationships.